pandalanax/hdfshelper/README.md

 ```

 ## Disclaimer
 I use this little program for learning go.
-Bugs, crashes and everything thats sucks are to be expected.
+Bugs, crashes and everything that sucks are to be expected.